Generic Name: diazepam rectal (dye AZ e pam)

 What is Diastat Pediatric (diazepam rectal)?

 Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
-Diazepam affects chemicals in the brain that may become unbalanced and cause seizure.
+Diazepam affects chemicals in the brain that may be unbalanced in people with seizures.

 Diazepam rectal (for use in the rectum) is used to treat occasionally increased seizures (cluster seizures) in people with epilepsy who also routinely take other anti-convulsants.
 Diazepam rectal is not for long-term daily use to prevent seizures.

 Diazepam rectal may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Diastat Pediatric (diazepam rectal)?

 You should not use this medicine if you have untreated or uncontrolled narrow-angle glaucoma.

 Not all types of seizures can be treated with diazepam rectal.
 If you are a patient caregiver, do not give this medication unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.